erikzaadi/manager-readme/README.md

 ### Coaching & Development
 - **My Coaching:** I’ll support and coach you directly.
-- **Peer “Chain Coaching”:** I expect you to coach each other as peers.
+- **Peer 2 Peer Coaching:** I expect you to coach each other as peers where applicable, hold each other accountable and give kudos, don't wait for others to give feedback.
 - **Skip Levels:** Monthly, 30 min with your reports, to hear directly from them.

 ### Expectations